ProgrammerAL/Presentations-2023/boston-code-camp-35/practical-pulumi/presentation.md

 ---

-# Stack References

-- Load Outputs from other Stacks
-- Order Matters

----

 # Automation API

 - API to run Pulumi outside of console
   - Don't have to use `pulumi up`
-- Common Use CAses: CI/CD or internal portal
+- Common Use Cases: CI/CD or internal portal

 ---